+Production agriculture is a cyclical business that is heavily influenced by commodity prices, weather, tax and trade policies, interest rates and various other factors that affect supply and demand.
 The following United States Department of Agriculture (USDA) analysis provides a general understanding of the U.S. agricultural economic outlook.
 However, this outlook does not take into account all aspects of the Association's business.
-References to USDA information in this section refer to the U.S. agricultural market data and are not limited to information/data in the Association's territory.
+References to USDA information in this section refer to the U.S. agricultural market data and are not limited to information/data for the Association.